 It’s time for new rules that ensure good bills with broad support are given a vote.
 And it’s time to make sure legislators from all parts of the state and across the political spectrum have a meaningful role in deciding what bills get a vote.

-In the early 1970s, the Citizens Conference on State Legislatures, predecessor to the National Council of State Legislatures, undertook extensive research that yielded “The Sometime Governments,” a ground-breaking report still considered an important reference in any examination of state governments.
+In the early 1970s, the Citizens Conference on State Legislatures, predecessor to the National Council of State Legislatures, undertook extensive research that yielded a ground-breaking report.
 Many important recommendations made in that report have transformed other state legislatures, but are not in place here in Pennsylvania.
+Read more here.

 A more recent report describes the way control of the legislative agenda can open the door to collaborative policymaking or fuel partisan gridlock and destructive division.
 PA has much to learn from Best Practices for Collaborative Policymaking: Learning from Power-Sharing Arrangements in State Legislatures.